netzob/netzob/netzob/doc/documentation/source/tutorials/get_started.rst

 For this tutorial, you can import network messages with the provided PCAP file.
 But we recommand to use the provided implementation to generate samples of traffic and capture them with Netzob.
-You can to this with the Netwok Capturer plugin, which is accessible is the menu ``File`` > ``Capture messages`` > ``Capture network traffic``.
+You can do this with the Netwok Capturer plugin, which is accessible in the menu ``File`` > ``Capture messages`` > ``Capture network traffic``.

 .. figure:: https://dev.netzob.org/attachments/113/tuto_capture-small.png